json-schema-org/referencing/draft-handrews-jri.md

 ### The "jri-keywords" media type parameter

 The value of the `jri-keywords` parameter MUST be a case-sensitive comma-separated list of JRI keyword names, which MUST NOT contain whitespace.
-These keywords MAY be in any order.
+These keywords MAY be in any order and SHOULD be unique.
 This indicates that only the listed keywords are used in the document.
 In the absence of this parameter, an implementation MUST assume that any JRI keyword can be used.

 ### A JSON Schema vocabulary for safe processing